 The split-seconds chronograph is one of the three most difficult complications to master, alongside the tourbillon and the minute repeater.
 It takes a highly sophisticated mechanism to control the two chronograph hands, one of which may be stopped to measure an intermediate or lap time or retain a reference time while the other continues its course unaffected, even by fractions of a second.
 When released again, the split-seconds hand instantly catches up with the primary hand and the two stacked hands move on together.

 Manually wound mechanical movement.
 Caliber CHR 29-535 PS.
 Split-Seconds chronograph.
 Instantaneous 30-minute counter.
 Seconds subdial.
 Tachymeter scale.
 Dial: authentic black enamel, gold applied Breguet numerals.
 18K gold dial plates.
-Alligator strap with square scales, hand-stitched, shiny black, fold-over clasp.
+Alligator strap with square scales, hand-stitched, shiny black.
 Case: platinum.
 Interchangeable full back and sapphire-crystal case back.
 Water resistant to 30 m.
 Case diameter: 41 mm.
 Height: 13.56 mm.